-- He will provide leadership and guidance to create conducive environment, get community participation/ involvement in planning and execution of health plans. - He will ensure early registration of pregnancy and at least three ANC visits (spread out in three trimesters). - He will ensure proper history taking, recording of weight and blood pressure, TT vaccination and provision of prophylactic IFA tablets to all pregnant and lactating mothers.
+- He will provide leadership and guidance to create conducive environment, get community participation/involvement in planning and execution of health plans. - He will ensure early registration of pregnancy and at least three ANC visits (spread out in three trimesters). - He will ensure proper history taking, recording of weight and blood pressure, TT vaccination and provision of prophylactic IFA tablets to all pregnant and lactating mothers.
 He will also ensure that birth preparedness is being done in the last trimester of pregnancy. - He will ensure safe delivery practices in community, SC and at PHC.
-Health workers are working for birth preparedness in last trimester and distributing dai kits to Dais working in that are and pregnant women in third trimester. - Ensure availability of at least one skilled person for delivery, round the clock at PHC/SC area and timely referrals for emergency obstetric care. - Ensure at least four PNC Visit (0/1, 4,7 & 40 days), to control infection; ensuring early initiation of right breast feeding practices and promotion of spacing methods. - He will ensure 100% completely immunized children below 1 yr for that he will ensure: - Adequate supply and storage of vaccine - Maintenance of cold chain. - All planned sessions are regularly held at planned sites; which are well known and acceptable to the community. - Tracking of immunization cards for reducing dropouts for effective coverage. - He will ensure safe new born care cleaning of airways, Prevention of hypothermia, Kangaroo care; not giving bath immediately after birth (prevention of bath for at least 7 days; but keeping child clean by mopping), Initiation of breast feeding within 1/2 hr of birth, recording of birth weight. - He will ensure early detection of diarrhea and dehydration and use of more fluid and/ or ORS in the community through his team and will arrange for correction of moderate and severe dehydration through appropriate treatment. - He will ensure early detection of Pneumonia and its treatment as per protocol at SCs and will provide for early treatment to all patients coming to him directly or referred. - He will be responsible for proper and successful implementation of Family Planning Programme in PHC area, including assessment of unmet need and providing services based on unmet needs.
-He will counsel all eligible couples and patients he sees in the OPD and ensure quality services as per demand.
+Health workers are working for birth preparedness in last trimester and distributing dai kits to Dais working in that are and pregnant women in third trimester. - Ensure availability of at least one skilled person for delivery, round the clock at PHC/SC area and timely referrals for emergency obstetric care. - Ensure at least six PNC Visit of ID in case 3, 7, 14, 21, 28 & 24 days, to control of infection; ensuring early initiation of right breast feeding practices and promotion of spacing methods.
+In case home delivery at least 7 visit must be ensured. - He will ensure 100% completely immunized children below 1 yr for that he will ensure: - Adequate supply and storage of vaccine - Maintenance of cold chain. - All planned sessions are regularly held at planned sites; which are well known and acceptable to the community. - Tracking of immunization cards for reducing dropouts for effective coverage. - He will ensure safe new born care cleaning of airways, Prevention of hypothermia, Kangaroo care; not giving bath immediately after birth (prevention of bath for at least 7 days; but keeping child clean by mopping), Initiation of breast feeding within 1/2 hr of birth, recording of birth weight. - He will ensure early detection of diarrhea and dehydration and use of more fluid and/ or ORS in the community through his team and will arrange for correction of moderate and severe dehydration through appropriate treatment. - He will ensure early detection of Pneumonia and its treatment as per protocol at SCs and will provide for early treatment to all patients coming to him directly or referred. - He will be responsible for proper and successful implementation of Family Planning Programme in PHC area, including assessment of unmet need and providing services based on unmet needs.
+He will counsel all eligible couples and patients he sees in the OPD and ensure quality services as per demand. - He will organize out reach camps for RCH and FW services.
+He will refer clients requiring MTP to CHC/DH

-- He will organize out reach camps for RCH and FW services.
-He will refer clients requiring MTP to CHC/DH - He will get himself trained in tubectomy, (minilap) and vasectomy and NSV.
-He will organize IUD insertion/ tubectomy and vasectomy (NSV as well as conventional) camps in his area with the help of Dy.
+- He will get himself trained in minilap and vasectomy and NSV.
+He will organize IUD insertion/minilap and vasectomy (NSV as well as conventional) camps in his area with the help of Ad./Dy.
 CMHO FW.
 He will provide supportive supervision and leadership to all his health workers in this regard. - He will make community aware of RTI/ STI and HIV/ AIDS and the methods of their prevention, importance of early diagnosis and treatment including importance of contact tracing. - He will arrange for Family Life Education to all adolescents (boys and girls in schools or out of school).
-NGO partnership can be sought for this. - He will ensure adequate and timely supplies of equipment, drugs, educational material and contraceptives required at all level(PHC and SCs) for the services/ program. - He will ensure proper record keeping, timely reporting and use of data for planning it services at all level under his supervision and control. - He will assess training needs of his staff and arrange through Dy.
+NGO partnership can be sought for this. - He will ensure adequate and timely supplies of equipment, drugs, educational material and contraceptives required at all level(PHC and SCs) for the services/program. - He will ensure proper record keeping, timely reporting and use of data for planning it services at all level under his supervision and control. - He will assess training needs of his staff and arrange through Dy.
 CMHO for their specific training needs.